CiscoDevNet/roomdevices-macros-samples/USB Mode Version 2/README.md

 ## More Useful Links
 ### Join the Community!
-The [PROJECT: USB Mode](https://eurl.io/#L6Rcn39Rn) space on Webex is filled with over 1500 partners, integrators, customers and USB enthusiasts; all sharing their experience, creativity and use cases all around USB Mode.
+The [PROJECT: USB Mode](https://eurl.io/#L6Rcn39Rn) space on Webex is filled with over 1500 partners, integrators, customers and USB enthusiasts; all sharing their experience, creativity and use cases around USB Mode.
 Definitely a great place to ask questions.

 ### Blog Posts
   - [Innovations from Webex Experts](https://blog.webex.com/webex-devices/innovations-from-webex-experts-making-devices-even-better/)